top of page

 In 1924 the Lecture Room was jacked up, extensions added on both ends, and a gymnasium, kitchen, and toilet facilities underneath.
 In the same year, Flatbush Avenue was moved a few yards west, away from the church's property, and Kings Highway greatly widened.
 The church grounds were re-graded to a new street level and the iron fence added in 1927.
 Electrification also replaced gaslight in that decade, in the parsonage in 1921 and the church in 1924.
 As houses rose all around, the church reported 650 members and a Church School of equal size by the end of the decade.

 After World War II, the white Protestant families which had filled the congregation during the nineteen twenties, thirties and forties began their migration to the new suburbs outside the city, the congregation dwindled, and the church re-adjusted once again to a new era of service to the ever changing population of our community.
-Although both the active adult membership and the Church School number less than fifty, over 500 people each week benefit from the programs and facilities of the church.
+Although both the active adult membership and the Church School decreased, over 500 people each week benefit from the programs and facilities of the church.